Stock-Market-app/social-media-data/README.md

 The talk explored what personal data is, how we can download it from social media sites (in particular Facebook and Twitter), and how we learnt some basic data analysis tools in Python to look into the information we received.

-***WARNING: Please share this data responsibly!*** While this project is about downloading and analysing your own personal data, the basic premise of social media sites is that you are interacting with other people.
+***WARNING: Please share this data responsibly!*** While this project is about downloading and analysing our own personal data, the basic premise of social media sites is that we are interacting with other people.
 Other people may not appreciate it if you share their own personal data as a result of this project.
-You may have private or sensitive information that others have shared with you in your archive.

 ## Requirements